kyle-irish/US_Traffic_Accidents/README.md

 Goal is to better understand:

-* Where accidents occur accross the US?
+* Where accidents occur across the US?
 * Where do accident occur most often?
 * What impact do factors like like weather or time have on accident count or severity?